 The Biomechanics Laboratory (178N Forker) is a 1750 square foot facility that is part of the Human Performance Laboratories housed within the Department of Kinesiology.
 The major pieces of laboratory equipment include:

-- An Exeter Research Impact Tester is used to simulate walking and running impacts
+- Exeter Research Impact Tester for simulating walking and running impacts

-- A Playground Clearinghouse head impact system is used to simulate falls onto various surfaces.
+- Playground Clearinghouse head impact system for simulating falls onto various surfaces

-- A data logger (Biomedical Monitoring) is used in conjunction with accelerometers, rearfoot and knee electrogoniometers, and electromyography as a portable data collection system capable of high-speed recording for extended periods of time.
+- Data logger (Biomedical Monitoring) used in conjunction with accelerometers as a portable data collection system capable of high-speed recording for extended periods of time

 The Biomechanics Laboratory has close ties with industry in the area of impacts.
 We have tested the cushioning properties of footwear for such organizations as Fila, Air Walk, Remington, Speedo, Wilson and the US Military.
 We have tested impact attenuation in gymnastics mats, vault tables and pads for companies such as Hadar Manufacturing and American Athletics.
 Shock attenuation has also been assessed in wheelchairs and basketball rims.
 Current research in this area involves the effects that the geometry of the body during the impact has on the effective mass and the impact attenuation.